OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 * Select :menuselection:`Layers` and click **Add** to add a new layer

 .. image:: ../../images/screenshots/1024x768/cartaro_geoserver_addnewlayer.png
-    :scale: 70 %
+    :scale: 60 %
     :align: center

 #.
 Type a suitable layer title (e.g. lakes)
 #.
 Select the layer type.
 We choose *PostGIS Field* for advanced geospatial operations and geodata storage
 #.
-If you have created your own style one step before, select it as *Style*
+As source select your created content type which will be associated with your new layer.
 #.
-As source select your created content type (Drupal) which will be associated with your new layer (GeoServer).
-The term in brakets is the name of your created geospatial field of your content type required to store geodata in your PostGIS database.
+Make the checkmark  *Provide an OpenLayers WFS layer*  within the OpenLayers section
 #.
-Make a checkmark  *Provide an OpenLayers WFS layer*  within the OpenLayers section
-#.
-Finish configuration by clicking on **Save**
+Finish configuration by click on **Save**

 .. image:: ../../images/screenshots/1024x768/cartaro7.png
-    :scale: 70 %
+    :scale: 55 %
     :align: center

 * Congratulation!
 Your new GeoServer layer was added to GeoServer.
-In the next step we are configuring your OpenLayers map.

 .. tip:: You can now also access the geospatial fields of your content type via WFS or WMS with other applications (e.g. with :doc:`QGis <../overview/qgis_overview>`)